T0wh1dul/Data_mining_withpy/README.md

 ### **The Problem**

-You have a spreadsheet with 1,700 people and companies:
+You have a spreadsheet with 1,700 people and companies (example):

 ```
 Name                Company              Location